ibagur/smolagents-mcp/README.md

 ### test_mcp.ipynb

-This introductory notebook demonstrates the core concepts of using MCP tools with SmolagentS.
+This introductory notebook demonstrates the core concepts of using MCP tools with `smolagents`.
 It covers:

 1. **Setting up MCP servers** - Configuring servers for different tools like Brave Search, PubMed, Tavily, arXiv, and Yahoo Finance
 2. **Loading tools from MCP servers** - Connecting to these servers and making their tools available to agents